joelmedinarod/transformer-from-scratch/README.md

 # Build Transformer from Scratch using PyTorch
-Build and train Transformer for translating text from German to Spanish.
+Build and train Transformer for translating text from German to English.

 Developed following tutorial by Umar Jamil: https://www.youtube.com/watch?v=ISNdQcPhsts&t=569s